| FAQs > Questions About Spiral Dynamics and Memetics

 expressed in various forms, depending on the container they're put

+into.
 Once you begin to understand the systems along the Spiral you will begin to

 recognize the difference between memes and vMemes because